-I have noticed that am itching whenever I am in a mask and my nose, chin and cheek area are breaking out compared to the past especially whenever am having to step out of the house and be outdoors for longer periods of time.
+I have noticed that my nose, chin and cheek area are breaking out a little compared to the past especially whenever am having to step out of the house and be outdoors for longer periods of time.

-Initially, I suspected it might have been the heat out here(which goes to as high as 48°C) but after trying to investigate further, realized that my skin was reacting to the face mask.
+Initially, I suspected it might have been the heat or food but after trying to investigate further, realized that my skin was reacting to the face mask.
 There has also been a slight itch and sometimes my skin around the area the mask covers gets a bit scaly.

-I am reading more stories of individuals reacting to masks and while wearing them is not one practise that is going away any time soon, let us look into maskne and how to deal with it.
+I am reading more stories of individuals reacting to masks and while wearing them is not one thing that is going away really soon, let us look into maskne and how to deal with it.

 Skin care routines such as use of sunscreen, exfoliation, cleansing and moisturizing go a long way in managing acne as they help the skin undergo its natural shedding process.
 Your pores do not end up clogged because exfoliation and cleansing removes the dead cells while the use of sunscreens and moisturizers keep it protected.

 Well, I am not here to advocate that you stop putting on masks to protect a potential break out.
-There are however some simple habits you could adopt to prevent a break out and keep your skin healthy.
-Our facial skin is very delicate and depending on whether you are dealing with mild or severe acne, you should first consult a dermatologist before using over the counter medication that may irritate your skin and further aggravate your condition.
+There are however some simple routines you could try at home.
+Our facial skin is delicate and depending on whether you are dealing with mild or acute acne, you could use over the counter medication, natural remedies or continue your regular skin routine and habits to keep it healthy.